Meeting called to order by Ron Jasperson, president, at 7:02 p.m. at Burdy's Bar and Grill (Weyerhaeuser, WI)

 - We also discussed the possible future revision of the numbering/naming system for the Eastside trails.
 One suggestion: renumber the core loop so all the numbers follow sequentially; then provide all the branch trails with names (e.g., Hemlock Canyon, Washout, Beginner Trail, Florida Loop, etc).
 This would be a big project that should be deferred until current dozing plans and trail revisions are completed.

 Snowshoe trail: John Kann and Dan Bjugstad will continue to maintain and/or revise the snowshoe trail.
-They have plans to add a third (more challenging) snowshoe trail to the east of the beginner trail (#22-#23).
+John & Dan have already started adding a fourth snowshoe trail that will run from #23 up into Hemlock Canyon (the area north of #2).

 - We need to find a ‘carpenter’ to evaluate and repair minor problems on interior/exterior of the warming house as well as placement of sheep's wool.
-No one responded to Tom’s email message when this issue was approached one year ago.
-Those in attendance support Tom's idea of hiring a carpenter to evaluate and perform necessary warming house maintenance this summer.
+No one responded to Tom’s email message when this issue was approached two years ago.
+Sam Behrends volunteered to evaluate the warming house for needed repairs.
+If he can't perform the repairs, he'll contact Tom to hire a carpenter to evaluate and perform necessary warming house maintenance later this year.

 - There is a large outdated sign in the parking lot that is unnecessary.
 Tom will ask Paul Teska if the forestry department could remove the sign.

-- Dave Olsen has perpetually been in charge of pit toilet 'cleaning' - and volunteered to continue.
+- Dave Olsen has perpetually been in charge of pit toilet 'cleaning' - and hopefully will continue.